jacobhal/react-testing/README.md

 # react-testing
-A repository for the Udemy course "React Testing with Jest and Enzyme".
+A repository for testing React using the React Testing Library, Jest and Enzyme.